 Increase in water efficiency

-4 mutant varieties (Rice, Sorghum, Soybean, and Wheat) have contributed to an increase of water efficiency compared to the control crops.
-The averate increase in water efficiency by mutant varieties is 10%.
+Four mutant varieties (Rice, Sorghum, Soybean, and Wheat) have contributed to an increase of water efficiency compared to the control crops.
+The average increase in water efficiency by mutant varieties is 10%.
 Figure X below presents the increase of water efficiency of mutant varieties in comparison with its control crops.
-From the figure, it can be seen that Wheat increased 25% the efficiency in the use of water compared to the control crop, and Sorghum 15%.
+From the figure, it can be seen that Wheat increased by 25% the efficiency in the use of water compared to the control crop, and Sorghum 15%.
 The vertical green and yellow lines marked 20% and 10% increase in water efficiency which, according to the criterion, represent excellent and good respectively.

 Figure X. Increase in water efficiency, compared to control crops.